 13. Tracing the path of the rays of light through a glass prism.

-15. Identification of the different parts of an embryo of a dicot seed (Pea, gram or red kidney bean). (not included for this academic year)
+14. Identification of the different parts of an embryo of a dicot seed (Peas, gram or red kidney bean).

 CBSE Class 10 Science Lab Manual

 For carrying out experiments in the laboratory, students need to know the proper use of the instruments.
-This CBSE Class 10 Science lab manual familiarises students with the available instruments in the laboratory and informs them about the do’s and don’t while performing experiments.
-Teachers also explain to students about all these things at the beginning of the session.
+This CBSE Class 10 Science lab manual familiarises students with the available instruments in the laboratory and informs them about the dos and don’ts while performing experiments.
+Teachers also explain to students all these things at the beginning of the session.

-Each experiment in the CBSE class 10 Science lab manual is described in the following points:
+Each experiment in the CBSE Class 10 Science lab manual is described based on the following points: